 - Place the brisket in the Dutch oven fat side up.
 Pour the broth mixture over the meat.
 Add the sliced onions and garlic around the meat and cover the Dutch oven with a tight-fitting lid.

-- Cook the brisket for 2-4 hours or until the internal temperature reaches 200-205°F. Note: Brisket typically takes 30 minutes to 1 hour per pound to cook.
+- Cook brisket in the oven at 300°F for 2-4 hours or until the internal temperature reaches 200-205°F. Note: Brisket typically takes 30 minutes to 1 hour per pound to cook.
 My brisket is usually finished cooking between 2 ½ - 3 hours.

 - Remove the brisket from the oven and place it on a cutting board.
 Let the beef rest for 15-20 minutes to allow the juices to redistribute before slicing against the grain in ¼ inch slices.
-Spoon some of the cooking liquid over the sliced brisket to keep it moist, if needed.
+Serve with BBQ sauce or spoon some of the cooking liquid over the sliced brisket to keep it moist, if needed.

 Notes